Beetlezebub/UltimateJavaRepository/Unit09/README.md

 Comedian would inheritthe public methods `getName()`, `practice()`, and `perform()`

 ## 9.4 - super Keyword
+Already know most of this in the first video because we basically already covered it in in the other units

+`super.[MethodName]` lets you call a method from the parent class When calling a super class method you've done an override on, super doesn't need to be the first line of the method's code

 ## 9.5 - Creating References Using Inheritance Hierarchies
+If S is a subclass of T, then assigning an object of type S to a reference of type T facilitates polymorphism If S is a subclass of T, then a reference of type T can be used to refer to an object of type T or S Declaring references of type T when S is a subclass of T is useful in the following declarations:
+    - Formal method parameters
+    - arrays -- `T[] var` or `ArrayList<T> var`

+Can create a variable and have it refer to an object of a subclass extending from it (has to have the parent class on the left and the subclass on the right)

+### Power
+Why declare a variable using a superclass if we plan to store a reference to a subclass object?
+    - A collection (array or ArrayList) needs to be declared as a datatype
+    - We store **all** of our writng utensils in our pencil case
+        Ex:
+            `WritingUtensil[] pencilCase = new WritingUtensil[3];`
+            `pencilCase [0] = new Pen();`
+            `pencilCase[1] = new GelPen();`
+            `pencilCase[2] = new Marker();`
+    - This in turn, supports polymorphism.
+Each writing utensil likely displays writing differently.
+Let's say the behavior is implemented through a method `public void write(String text)` in the WritingUtensil Class, which is overridden appropriately in each subclass.
+        Ex:
+            `for(WritingUtensil wu : PencilCase){`
+            `    wu.write("Hello.");`
+            `}`
+        Asks each individual object to write hello

 ## 9.6 - Polymorphism
+When calling methods in an inheritance relationship, you can utilize the Onbject class through inheritance At compile time, methods in or inherited by the declared type determine the correctness of non-static method call At run time, the method in the actual type is executed for a non-static method call

+- A reference variable is polymorphic when it can refer to objects from different classes at different points in code
+    - A reference variable cna store a reference to its declared class or to any subclass of its declared class'
+- A method is considered polymorphic when it is overridden in at least one subclass
+- Polymorphism is the act of executing an overridden non-static method from the correct class at runtime based on the actual object type
+[come back and dictate from notebook]

 ## 9.7 - Object Superclass